shmador/ansible-elasticsearch/README.md

 # elasticsearch

-A combined **Terraform** and **Ansible** solution to provision and configure an Elasticsearch cluster on AWS EC2.
+A combined **Terraform** and **Ansible** solution to provision and configure an Elasticsearch & Kibana cluster on AWS EC2.

 ## Overview

-This project automates the deployment of a multi-node Elasticsearch cluster on Amazon AWS.
-The Terraform scripts launch EC2 instances, set up networking (VPC, security group rules for Elasticsearch), and generate an SSH key pair.
-The custom Ansible role (`elasticsearch/`) then installs and configures Elasticsearch on those instances, forming a cluster.
-This separation of concerns—Terraform for infrastructure and Ansible for software configuration—makes the setup reproducible and easy to maintain.
+This project automates the deployment of a multi‑node Elasticsearch and Kibana cluster on Amazon AWS.
+- **Terraform** scripts launch EC2 instances, set up networking (VPC, security groups for Elasticsearch and Kibana ports), and generate an SSH key pair.
+- The custom **Ansible** roles (`elasticsearch/` and `kibana/`) then install and configure Elasticsearch and Kibana on those instances, forming a fully operational cluster and front‑end.

+This separation—Terraform for infrastructure and Ansible for software configuration—makes the setup reproducible and easy to maintain.

 ## Main Features

+- **Custom Ansible Roles**
-- **Custom Ansible Role:** A dedicated role in `elasticsearch/` installs and configures Elasticsearch on each node.
-It handles package installation, service setup, and cluster configuration automatically.
+  - `elasticsearch/` role installs and configures Elasticsearch on each node.
+  - `kibana/` role installs and configures Kibana on each node, ensuring it connects back to the local Elasticsearch cluster.
+- **OS Support**
-- **OS Support:** Works on both Debian-family (e.g. Ubuntu) and RedHat-family (e.g. CentOS/RHEL) Linux distributions.
-The role detects the OS and uses the appropriate package manager (APT or YUM) and service commands.
+  - Works on both Debian‑family (e.g. Ubuntu) and RedHat‑family (e.g. CentOS/RHEL) distributions.
+  - Each role detects the OS and uses the appropriate package manager (APT or YUM) and service manager (systemd).
+- **Version Selection**
-- **Version Selection:** You can specify the Elasticsearch version via Ansible variables (e.g. `es_version` in `defaults/main.yml`), allowing deployment of any supported 6.x or 7.x release.
+  - Specify Elasticsearch and Kibana versions via Ansible defaults (e.g. `es_version` and `kibana_version`).
-- **Optional Security:** Enables optional X-Pack security features through variables.
-For example, setting a flag can turn on TLS and authentication on the Elasticsearch cluster.
+- **Optional Security**
+  - Enable optional X‑Pack security features (TLS, authentication) for Elasticsearch and Kibana via Ansible variables.
+- **Terraform Provisioning**
-- **Terraform Provisioning:** The Terraform configuration (`main.tf`) creates AWS resources: it launches EC2 instances (one per cluster node by default), creates a security group (opening ports 9200 for HTTP and 9300 for transport), and generates an SSH key pair.
-The private key is saved locally for Ansible to use, and the public key is registered with AWS.
+  - Creates AWS resources: EC2 instances (one per cluster node by default), security groups (opening ports 9200/9300 for ES, 5601 for Kibana), and an SSH key pair.
+  - The private key is saved locally; the public key is registered with AWS.
-- **Terraform & Ansible Integration:** After provisioning, Terraform outputs are used to generate an Ansible inventory (`inventory/hosts.ini`) listing the new EC2 instances.
-The included `ansible.cfg` is pre-configured to use this inventory and the generated SSH key.
-Ansible then targets these hosts to apply the Elasticsearch role.
+- **Terraform & Ansible Integration**
+  - Terraform outputs generate an Ansible inventory (`inventory/hosts.ini`) listing the new EC2 instances.
+  - `ansible.cfg` is pre‑configured to use this inventory and the generated SSH key.
+- **Automation Script**
-- **Automation Script:** A `run.sh` Bash script ties everything together for CI-like automation.
-Executing `run.sh` will automatically run Terraform and then the Ansible playbook in sequence, enabling one-command deployment of the full cluster.
+  - `run.sh` ties everything together for CI‑style automation: Terraform then Ansible (both Elasticsearch and Kibana roles) in one command.

 ## Requirements

-- **AWS Account:** You must have an AWS account with permissions to create EC2 instances, security groups, and key pairs.
+- **AWS Account:** Permissions to create EC2 instances, security groups, and key pairs.
-- **Terraform (v0.12+):** Terraform must be installed and in your `PATH`.
-This project’s configuration is written for Terraform 0.12 or later.
+- **Terraform (v0.12+):** Installed and in your `PATH`.
-- **Ansible (v2.9+):** Ansible must be installed (version 2.9 or later recommended) to run the playbooks and roles.
+- **Ansible (v2.9+):** Installed to run playbooks and roles.
-- **AWS Credentials:** Configure your AWS credentials so that Terraform can authenticate (e.g. by exporting `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, or by configuring the AWS CLI).
-- **SSH Key:** The Terraform provisioning will generate an SSH key pair automatically.
-The private key is stored in the project directory (as specified in `ansible.cfg`), and Ansible is configured to use this key to SSH into the EC2 instances.
+- **AWS Credentials:** Export via environment variables or configure via AWS CLI.
+- **SSH Key:** Automatically generated by Terraform (private key stored in project root, referenced by `ansible.cfg`).

 ## Setup and Usage